TrebledJ/bsqli.py/README.md

 # bsqli.py
-A nifty little boolean-based blind SQLi script for OSCP and real-life engagements.
+A nifty little interactive, multi-threaded, boolean-based blind SQLi script for OSCP, CTF, and real-life engagements.

 This tool abstracts the tedious process of brute-forcing strings; and is primarily used to enumerate metadata (SQL version, DB name, host name) and tables.
 For instance, there may be some juicy credentials residing in some user table.
 Or we may want to simply perform a Proof-of-Concept for a client by grabbing the version banner.